cowchat

 Start by copying your part3 to part4 and then do the following:

 We’ll now introduce a new special command to make moving between cowchat sessions on the same host easier.
 If a client sends /moovme <port>, the source server will transport its open socket descriptor connected with the client to the target server uniquely identified by <port>.
-This can be accomplished by passing the open file descriptor through a domain socket.
+This can be accomplished by passing the connection through a named domain socket.
+Each server can maintain a named domain socket that it will select() on for “moov’d” connections.

-We leave the design and implmentation of this feature open-ended.
-We encourage you to think about how to maintain a registry of cowchat servers identified by their port numbers and how many connected clients each server has.
-Recall that each server has a fixed-size array of the number of clients they can maintain.
-You’ll have to implement proper synchronization to make sure that the target server has vacancy before a client can be transported to it.
+Recall that each server has a fixed-size array of the number of clients it can maintain.
+We can maintain a registry file of cowchat servers that maps each server’s port number to its current number of connected clients.
+You’ll have to implement proper synchronization to make sure that the target server has a vacancy before a client can be transported to it.

 Sending open file descriptors through domain sockets